-As part of the £1.5bn project to upgrade 21 miles of the A14 between Cambridge and Huntingdon, ESI has developed a groundwater flow model of the shallow groundwater system to assess the effect on key receptors of dewatering via the proposed borrow pit and recharge lagoon system.
+As part of the £1.5bn project to upgrade 21 miles of the A14 between Cambridge and Huntingdon, ESI, now part of Stantec, has developed a groundwater flow model of the shallow groundwater system to assess the effect on key receptors of dewatering via the proposed borrow pit and recharge lagoon system.

 The A14 Independent Delivery Team, a joint venture formed by Skanska, Costain, Balfour Beatty and Carillion, was awarded the contract by Highways England to upgrade the existing A14 between Ellington, west of Huntingdon and the Milton junction on the Cambridge Northern Bypass.
 The work includes widening of the A1 between Brampton and Alconbury.